AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 **Configure AI-powered smart suggestions**

 You can configure the AI-powered smart suggestions and help the authors reuse the existing content and easily create correct and consistent content references.
-The **AI Configuration** tab allows you to control the settings of  **Suggest reusable content** from the AI Assistant panel in the Web Editor.
+The **AI Configuration** tab allows you to control the settings of  **Suggest reusable content** from the AI Assistant panel in the Editor.

 Perform the following steps to configure standard AI configuration at the global or folder-level profile:
 1. Log into Adobe Experience Manager as an administrator or user with administrative rights on a folder-level profile.